pytorch/glow/docs/AOT.md

     ............................................
 ```

-- The command above is for ONNX models.
+- The command above is for ONNX or TensorFlowLite models.
 For Caffe2 models the user must also provide the
 information about the model inputs by using the option `model-input` similar to the
 **model-compiler** tool.
 - The option `dump-profile` specifies the file name used to dump the profile in YAML format.